 From October 1, stamp duty applies to any home above £125,001 – that’s the same as it was before the holiday was announced in 2020.

-So, What Happens to the Market After the Holiday?
+So, What Happens to the Market After the Stamp Duty Holiday?

 Without a crystal ball we cannot be sure, but the evidence points to an orderly slowing down in the housing market and definitely not a crash.

-The latest Nationwide Building Society index shows price rises easing – even so, homes are on average 10.5 per cent more expensive now than just a year ago.
-Likewise, most estate agents say there are slightly fewer buyers currently (compared to previous months), although still more than usual for summer.
+The latest Nationwide Building Society index shows price rises easing.
+Even so, homes are on average 10.5 per cent more expensive now than just a year ago.
+Most estate agents say there are slightly fewer buyers currently (compared to previous months).
+Although still more than usual for summer.

 However, the key element keeping the housing market buoyant – even after the stamp duty holiday ends – will be the shortage of stock on agents’ websites and in their windows.

 All regions of the country have seen at least a 20 per cent fall in the availability of family homes, says Zoopla.
 As these have been the most in demand for many months, and continue to be the buyers’ favourite.
 This mismatch in supply and demand should keep prices strong in the months to come.